rootasjey/kwotes/README.md

 This project welcomes contributions whatever its size.
 You can participate in different ways:

-* Give your general feedback & suggestion
+* Give your general feedback & suggestions
 * Submit new quotes in the app
-* Report a bug in the app
+* Report a bug/Open a GitHub issue

 You cannot run this app on you local environment yet.
 I'll have to clone the firebase backend into a test project for security reasons.

 # Credits

-These projecs and libraries considerably helped the development.
+These projects and libraries considerably helped the development.

 ## General Purpose